Josh-Aj2/BrainRot-Uni/proposal.md

 ## **Conclusion**

-**PlayHub** is designed to be the ultimate platform for all gamers, offering access to a wide variety of games, user profiles, and fun interactive features.
-The platform will make it easy for users to explore new games, keep track of their favorites, and enjoy fun utilities like random joke generation and quirky translations.
+**BrainRot Universe** is designed to be the ultimate platform for all anime enthusiasts, offering access to a wide variety of anime, character information, and fun interactive features.
+The platform will make it easy for users to explore new anime, find information on their favorite anime, and enjoy fun utilities like random joke generation and quirky translations.
 By the end of our 1-week sprint, we will have an MVP ready for launch, and we will also implement any stretch features if time permits.

 ---